The 5 Best Debt Consolidation Options for 2018

 The Dangers of Debt Consolidation

-Most people get into debt for one of two reasons: they’ve recently experienced a once-time problem (unemployment, illness… whatever) that’s unlikely to recur, or they habitually overspend.
+Most people get into debt for one of two reasons: they’ve recently experienced a one-time problem (unemployment, illness… whatever) that’s unlikely to recur, or they habitually overspend.
 If you fall into the latter group, debt consolidation is unlikely to solve your problem.
 Think of it as the financial equivalent of taking a couple of Advil for a brain tumor: you may briefly feel a bit better, but your long-term prospects are grim — unless you take further action.

 Debt consolidation won’t in itself reduce your indebtedness.
 In fact, it may give you opportunities to borrow more: are you honestly going to resist the temptations presented by all those newly zeroed card balances?
-Some experts estimate that as many as 70 percent of those who go through the process end up owing more than when they started.
+Some experts estimate that as many as 70 percents of those who go through the process end up owing more than when they started.

 And consolidation won’t necessarily even cut the total cost of your debt.
 Even with ultra-low rates, you can easily pay more in total interest if you stretch out your payments over many years.

 If your problems stem from overspending, review your debt-to-income ratio and by all means consolidate your debts, but do so as part of a determined effort to improve your long-term finances.
-That means drawing up a sensible household budget that balances your books, and provides you with the resources to pay down everything you owe as quickly as you realistically can.
+That means drawing up a sensible household budget that balances your books and provides you with the resources to pay down everything you owe as quickly as you realistically can.
 Sounds painful?
 It probably will be.
 But the alternative is to continue to kick the can down the road.
 And one day, when you’re retired and there’s no road left, you may bitterly regret that.